 AI is here to stay, and soon virtually all product managers will need the right AI know-how in order to successfully navigate and understand this changing landscape.

-Essentially, if you ain’t got the knowledge, you could get a little lost.
-Which is why so many product-led pros are embracing the technology, developing solutions and leading the product charge to overcome the growing challenges ahead.
+Essentially, if you ain’t got the knowledge, you could get a little lost when it comes to AI product manager jobs.
+This is why so many product-led pros are embracing the technology, developing solutions, becoming certified, and leading the product charge to overcome the growing challenges ahead.

 We spoke to:

 - Scott Jones, Commercial AI & Senior Product Manager at Lenovo.

 - Omi Iyamu, Lead Product Manager at Google.

 To get their thoughts and perspectives on our questions…